All Posts By

 Practical Approaches for Reaching Gen Z Students

 Who among us has not had moments of frustration staring out at a sea of young faces beaming looks of boredom or, worse, staring glassy-eyed into their phones?
-Join other Smeal instructors and instructional designers to share experiences and discuss creative connection strategies for today’s higher education classroom.
+This session brings together Smeal instructors and instructional designers to share experiences and discuss creative connection strategies for today’s higher education classroom.

 Communication Skills for Teaching and Presenting